FAQs

 You’re a multidisciplinary artist.
 What do you mean by that?

 I make visual art.
 I make music (I use the name Alice Celeste for my singer-songwriter alter ego).
 And I write!
 These are the three main ways I create art.
-I also love to dance!

 The truth is there’s no wall between mediums.
 This is just me being me and I bring who I am to what I do, no matter what I do.
 It’s all creation, expression, connection.